 Step 4: Tagged products in your Stories will be identified with a shopping bag icon.
 Users can tap the icon to view the full product details, in the same way they would on a post.
 Tapping a product will bring them to a page like this:

 Instagram shopping in the Explore tab

 Instagram’s Explore tab is a powerful tool.
 More than 200 million visitors go there to discover new content and dive deeper into their interests every day by browsing topic channels that the Instagram algorithm has curated for them.

-As of September 2018, Instagram is testing a topic channel specifically for shopping.
+In September 2018, Instagram launched a topic channel specifically for shopping.
 The channel will be based on each user’s specific shopping interests and will display shopping posts from a variety of businesses that the user may like (but which they don’t necessarily follow yet).